Javascript is not enabled.

 If you have a private Medicare supplement policy, also known as Medigap, you’ll have coverage for the 20 percent Part B coinsurance.

-Medicaid and Medicare Advantage plans may provide nonemergency transportation benefits beyond what Medicare covers.
+Medicaid and Medicare Advantage plans may provide some nonemergency transportation benefits beyond what Medicare covers.
 For example, some Medicare Advantage plans pay for round trips to a specified number of scheduled doctor appointments.

 Keep in mind

-If you receive a noncoverage notice, you need to check a box on the form for one of three options.
+If you receive a noncoverage notice, you need to check a box on the form for one of three options:

 • You want the service and want the provider to submit a claim to Medicare.
 If Medicare denies the claim, you have a right to appeal.
 You’ll receive information about the denial and instructions for filing an appeal in your Medicare Summary Notice.